Woodstock Library: Current building

 Designers had in mind a "lantern-like" quality for the library, "open, light and inviting".
 THA said the goal was to create a "feeling of openness and availability", with a focus on "books and people".
 Most of the library's collection is housed within a single large room level with the sidewalk outside.
 The building has an exposed gridded steel roof 19 ft high, supported by six pairs of slender steel columns and lined with windows.
 From several column options, Degenkolb chose cantilevered columns designed in a cruciform shape, built from four steel angles measuring 6 × 6 in.
 The columns taper from the top and provide even distribution of loads, protecting the structure against wind and earthquakes without lateral bracing (or the need for supporting walls).
 The library features a 32-person capacity meeting room for hosting community events at no charge on a first come, first served basis.
 The building houses original artwork, including a work by Margot Voorhies-Thompson and, at the entrance, a 15-line poem by Kim Stafford titled "Open This Door of All Doors".
 The exterior includes 36 stainless steel panels etched with words depicting the history of books.

 Kari Hauge became the first librarian of the new facility.
 In addition to offering the Multnomah County Library catalog of two million books, periodicals and other materials, the Woodstock Library houses collections in Chinese and Spanish and employs Chinese-speaking staff.
 Self-checkout stations and radio frequency identification gates were installed in July 2010.

 The current library has received several awards for quality design, engineering and lighting.

 The current building has received several design awards.
 In 2000, the American Institute of Steel Construction awarded Degenkolb with the I.D.E.A.S.
 Merit Award for quality structural engineering.
 Thomas Hacker Architects was presented with the 2002 AIA Regional Honor Award by the Northwest and Pacific Region of the American Institute of Architects through its Design Awards Program; jurors noted the library's "rigorous but poetic" structure and its "outstanding tectonic harmony, from the smallest scale of details to the basic design concept".
 The building also received the 2000 AIA Portland Chapter Honor Award, the 2000 Portland General Electric EarthSmart Award, the 2001 AIA American Library Association Award of Excellence (for its "simple and elegant design") and the 2002 Chicago Athenaeum American Architecture Award.
 The Illuminating Engineering Society of North America presented an award for the library's quality lighting design.
 Ginnie Cooper, director of libraries for Multnomah County, said of the recognition: "Library users love this building and we're pleased with how much the architectural community has applauded it as well."

 The Woodstock Library became a model project for library branch reconstruction in the region.
 Other libraries designed and built by Thomas Hacker include the Beaverton City Library, the Belmont Library, the Bend Library and the Penrose Library (Whitman College).
+In 2025, the library closed temporarily for interior renovations funded by a 2020 building bond.
+The library reopened in September 2025.